linkprice/MerchantSetup/CPA/README-en.md

           lpinfo varchar(580),
           user_agent varchar(300),
           ip varchar(50),
-          device_type varchar(10)
+          device_type varchar(11)
       )
     ```

 3. After user finished register, **you should store only linkprice's data in "Lpinfo" table.**

-4. In this table, you should store only linkpirce's data(When there is "lpinfo" cookie, linkprice's data should be stored)
+4. In this table, you should store only linkpirce's data(When there is "LPINFO" cookie, linkprice's data should be stored)